 Disadvantages of Waterfall Project Management

-Despite the widespread use of the waterfall strategy, it isn’t the best option for all projects or industries.
-Because of this, project managers must ensure that the strategy aligns with the needs of the company and the tasks at hand.
-In some cases, control may be crucial, while in others, there may be a need for flexibility.
+Despite the widespread use of the waterfall strategy, there are better options for some projects or industries.
+Because of this, project managers must ensure that the plan aligns with the needs of the company and the tasks at hand.
+In some cases, control may be crucial, while flexibility may be needed in others.
 Let’s explore the most common disadvantages.

 Little to No Flexibility

 In scenarios where flexibility is necessary, the waterfall methodology for project management is not ideal.
-Because of its highly structured nature, it is inherently difficult to make changes along the way.
-This is particularly true when the changes concern major alterations to the project outline or scope.
+Because of its highly structured nature, making changes along the way is inherently tricky.
+This is particularly true when the changes concern significant project outline or scope alterations.

 Limited Involvement of Stakeholders/Leaders